MrHafid/remote_git_telegram_bot/README.md

-### Remote Git Pull from group telegram with bot with python
+# A Project of Remote Git from Telegram Bot

-## Git Pull
+### Git Pull
-# New feature git pull from remote message bot in group
+New feature git pull from remote message bot in group